Red Hill, Australian Capital Territory

-Red Hill (postcode: 2603) is a suburb of Canberra, Australian Capital Territory, Australia.
+Red Hill is a suburb of Canberra, Australian Capital Territory, Australia.
 The suburb is named after the northernmost hill of the ridge to the west of the suburb.
 The ridge is a reserve and managed as part of the Canberra Nature Park.
 The hill is an element of the central Canberra design axis.

 History

 The name 'Red Hill' was gazetted as a suburb name in 1928.
 This was the name associated with the hill since the days of the early settlers and probably suggested by the red soil in the area.
 Streets are named after ships and explorers.
 Mugga Way is named after an Aboriginal word also associated with the locality since the days of the early settlers.

 The hill was once part of the Narrabundah lease held by Charles Russell.
 He grazed sheep but as the suburb became built up, local pet dogs worried them and killed them.
 He changed to cattle and finally gave up the lease in 1992.

 The Red Hill Precinct or "Old Red Hill" is bounded by Mugga Way, Moresby Street, Arthur Circle, Monaro Crescent and Flinders Way.
 The major streets of this area were included in an outline plan for the early development of Canberra prepared by Walter Burley Griffin in 1918.
 Its streetscape and landscape character reflect 1920s garden city planning.
 It is listed by the ACT Heritage Council.

 Residential land in the suburb of Red Hill was offered for sale in the first Canberra land auction conducted on 12 December 1924.
 By 1929, 22 houses had been built and by 1955 there were 64 houses.

 Other sites in Red Hill listed by the ACT Heritage Council are: